-One of our long-term goals is to improve the reproductive efficiency in farm animals.
-Our scientists have focused efforts on the role of specific carbohydrate antigens play in the process of cell recognition and attachment within the female reproductive tract.
+Our research are focusing efforts on the role of specific carbohydrate antigens play in the process of cell recognition and attachment within the female reproductive tract.
 They have recently evaluated this work on goats.
 Results indicate active remodeling of the apical plasma membrane glycocalyx of caprine uterine epithelial (UE) cells occurs during the first 24 days of pregnancy.
 The aim of this work is to define the cellular events responsible for the establishment and maintenance of pregnancy in farm animals and use this information to enhance fertility and thereby increase the profitability of animal production systems.

 A second long-term goal is to develop a decision-support system for goat production systems.
-Our scientists have been working on a simulated computer model to define parameters of optimal input/output relationships.
-Results indicate that intensive feeding as an input parameter does not add to the profitability in goats.
+Our scientists have developed a simulated computer model to define parameters of optimal input/output relationships.
+Results indicate that intensive feeding as an input parameter does not add to the profitability in meat goats.
+However, pasture grazing with supplemented feeding improves handling and management of goats.

 A third major goal is to develop a gene pool (repository) for the preservation of goats.
 This is a collaborative effort involving several land-grant institutions and USDA agencies.
-To aim is to ensure to survival of genetics for goats.
+The aim is to ensure to survival of genetics for goats.